mistahoward/blazor-why-did-you-render/TEST-CROSS-PLATFORM.md

 ### 2. Test WASM Features
 1. **Navigate to**: `https://localhost:5001/whydidyourender-demo`
 2. **Check Browser Console**: Should see WhyDidYouRender initialization and render events
-3. **Check Browser Storage**: Should see session data in localStorage/sessionStorage
+3. No persisted browser storage: session ID is ephemeral (in-memory)
 4. **Test Interactions**:
    - Click "Click me (+1)" - should log render events to browser console
    - Click "Update Time Only" - should track parameter changes